vivek-bombatkar/MyLearningNotes/Python/README.md

     - I: Interface segregation principle; that interfaces (set of methods an object expose) should be small.
     - D: Dependency inversion principle; making it independent of things that are fragile, volatile, or out of our control

+- Decorators : decorators wrap a function, modifying its behavior.
+    - is a mechanism to simplify the way functions and methods are defined when they have to be modified after their original definition.
+    - Decorators are just syntax sugar for calling whatever is after the decorator as a first parameter of the decorator itself, and the result would be whatever the decorator returns.
+    - original is the decorated function, often also called a wrapped object.

 ## DockString vs Annotations